ovgutunc/Customer-Segmentation-with-K-Means-Clustering-based-on-RFM-Model/README.md

 # Customer-Segmentation-with-K-Means-Clustering-based-on-RFM-Model
-Customer Segmentation for an online retail store based on RFM model by using unsupervised K-Means Clustering algorithm

 ## **Introduction:**
 This project aims to divide customers into segments based on RFM method and K-Means Clustering Model, which in turn creates tailored marketing strategies according to the customer behavior, characteristics, and needs.<br>